 SYNC: The "synchronize" output identifies those cycles in which the processor is fetching an op code.
 It can be used with the "ready" (RDY) input to single-step the processor.
 This will not be covered here, although there is the note about single-cycling the processor in the Clock Generation section.
 If you don't want to further investigate this possibility through other sources, then leave this pin unconnected.

 RDY: The "ready" input is used for single-stepping, wait states for slow memory, and DMA.
-On WDC's 65c02's, this has been a bidirectional pin with an internal pull-up, so you could get away without connecting it to anything; but apparently they recently removed the internal pull-up.
+Some makes of 65c02 have had internal weak pull-ups on RDY and other inputs, so you could get away without connecting it to anything.
+WDC has apparently removed this.
 Better not let it float.
-WDC's will pull the pin low only if it gets the WAI (wait-for-interrupt) instruction in your program.
+Note that WDC's RDY is bidirectional, and it will be pulled low if it gets the WAI (wait-for-interrupt) instruction in your program.
 (WAI puts the processor in a better position to make a fast-as-possible response to an imminent interrupt.)
-On the other hand, although you may not have any plans to use it, a crash could make the processor misinterpret a $CB operand or data byte as the WAI op code and possibly damage the chip through heating problems if the output is shorted to +5V.
+On the other hand, although you may not have any plans to use WAI, a crash could make the processor misinterpret a $CB operand or data byte as the WAI op code and possibly damage the chip through heating problems if the output is shorted to +5V.
 If you don't want to further investigate or use the features this pin is made for, and you want the circuit to be able to handle any manufacturer's 6502 or 65c02, pull it up to +5V through a 3.3K pull-up resistor.

 Sometimes it gets called RDY (ready-not), but this is incorrect!
 RDY would imply that you ground it when you're ready to have the processor move on.
 It's not that way though.
 You ground it when you're not ready yet and need for it to wait.
 As long as the memory being accessed is always ready at the bus's clock speed, you keep RDY pulled up to mean "I'm ready and I don't need any more time to get the data out."
 High means, "Yes!
 Ready!
 Go!"
 Low means, "No, I'm not ready!
 Don't go yet!"